KalleBylin/porto-seguro/README.md

-# Kaggle - Porto Seguro's Safe Driver Competition
+# Kaggle - Safe Driver Competition

 This project was done with Python 3